standard-for-public-code/standard-for-public-code/glossary.md

 * take as a starting point to continue development
 * use as a basis for learning

-To facilitate reuse, public code should be either released into the public domain or licensed with an open license that permits others to view and reuse the work freely and to produce derivative works.
+To facilitate reuse, public code is either released into the public domain or licensed with an open license that permits others to view and reuse the work freely and to produce derivative works.

 ## Repository